pfrazee/eco/README.md

 Operations: `add(value)`

 For sets which only ever grow.
+(Unordered.)

 Storage overhead: no additional